yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 Assign Discussion Administration Roles
 ==========================================

 You can designate a team of people to help you run course discussions.
-Different options for working with discussion posts are available to discussion administrators with these roles:
+Different options for working with discussions are available through these roles:

-* Discussion moderators can edit and delete posts, review posts flagged for misuse, close and reopen threads, pin posts and endorse responses, and, if the course is cohorted, see posts from all cohorts.
-Responses and comments made by moderators are marked as "Staff".
+* Discussion moderators can edit and delete messages, review messages flagged for misuse, close and reopen threads, pin posts and endorse responses, and, if the course is cohorted, see posts from all cohorts.
+Posts made by moderators are marked as "By: Staff" in the Discussion list.
+Responses and comments made by moderators have a colored "Staff" banner.

 * Discussion community TAs have the same options for working with discussions as moderators.
-Responses and comments made by community TAs are marked as "Community TA".
+Posts made by community TAs are marked as "By: Community TA" in the Discussion list.
+Responses and comments made by community TAs have a colored "Community TA" banner.

 * Discussion admins have the same options for working with discussions as moderators.
 Admins can also assign these discussion management roles to more people while your course is running, or remove a role from a user whenever necessary.
-Responses and comments made by admins are marked as "Staff".
+Posts made by admins are marked as "By: Staff" in the Discussion list.
+Responses and comments made by admins have a colored "Staff" banner.

 .. note::
   Course staff and instructors that you set up in Studio are not automatically granted discussion administration roles.
-You must explicitly grant discussion administration roles to course staff and instructors if they intend to administer course discussions.
+You must explicitly grant discussion administration roles to course staff and instructors if they intend to moderate or administer course discussions.

-Before you can assign roles to your discussion administrators, you need their email addresses or usernames.
+Before you can assign roles to your discussion team, you need their email addresses or usernames.

 * To get this information for a staff member, on the Instructor Dashboard click **Membership** and then select **Course Staff** from the drop-down list.

-* To get this information for an enrolled student, on the Instructor Dashboard click **Data Download** > **Download profile information as a CSV**.
+* To get this information for any enrolled student, on the Instructor Dashboard click **Data Download** > **Download profile information as a CSV**.

 To assign a role: